omgnetwork/ewallet/README.md

 -   [iOS SDK](https://github.com/omisego/ios-sdk) ([Sample App](https://github.com/omisego/sample-ios))
 -   [Android SDK](https://github.com/omisego/android-sdk) ([Sample App](https://github.com/omisego/sample-android))

-It is also possible to run OmiseGO eWallet Server in a standalone mode without needing to integrate into existing system.
+It is also possible to run OmiseGO eWallet Server in a standalone mode without needing to integrate into an existing system.
 These apps demonstrate the capabilities of the OmiseGO eWallet Server as a physical Point-of-Sale server and client.

 -   [iOS PoS for Merchant](https://github.com/omisego/pos-merchant-ios)
 -   [iOS PoS for Customer](https://github.com/omisego/pos-client-ios)